Adak Island Logistics

 So, have alternate plans prepared in case you get stuck in Anchorage or Adak for a few days.
 Take along George West’s A Birder’s Guide to Alaska for info on birding spots within driving distance of Anchorage.
 Or contact the Anchorage Audubon Society for a copy of their Anchorage Birding Map.
 They also now have a Birding Guide to Anchorage online (it is a work in progress).
 If you are on any prescription medications, take along extra (I usually take one week's extra).

-The flight from Anchorage to Adak currently leaves in the afternoon, so I fly into Anchorage the day before, rent a car, shop for groceries, do some birding, spend the night, do some more birding the next morning, and then head to the airport (see food below).
+The flight from Anchorage to Adak currently leaves in the morning, so I fly into Anchorage the day before, rent a car, shop for groceries, do some birding, spend the night, do some more birding the next morning, and then head to the airport (see food below).

 “Car” Rental